xndien2004/ViAMR/README.md

-# ViAMR - Vietnamese Abstract Meaning Representation
+# ViAMR: Fine-tuning LLMs for Abstract Meaning Representation in Vietnamese

 🇻🇳 **Vietnamese AMR Parser for VLSP 2025 Competition**